Alex Call Player Props: Nationals vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.8 K/9, which ranks 14th in the league.
+- The pitching staff for the Royals has a collective 8.7 K/9, which ranks 14th in MLB.

-- The Royals' 5.14 team ERA ranks 29th across all league pitching staffs.
+- The Royals have a 5.28 team ERA that ranks 29th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.